 - Impress the admissions authorities by being well-prepared for a college interview.
 This is your opportunity to show them that you are more than a tidy application.

 Focusing on improving all areas of your application will boost your chances of getting accepted into your dream school, regardless of a lower ACT/SAT score.
+Remember, colleges look at your application as a whole, not just individual sections.
+A low ACT/SAT score lowers your odds; however, colleges take many factors into account.

 How to Boost Your ACT/SAT Score